-We are a group of evolutionary biologists in the Department of Ecology and Evolutionary Biology at the University of California, Los Angeles interested in the evolution of biological diversity.
+We are a group of evolutionary biologists in the Department of Ecology and Evolutionary Biology at the University of California, Los Angeles interested in the origin, evolution and maintenance of biological diversity.
 We are fascinated with the diversity of life, from the sheer number of species, to the amazing diversity of phenotypic and genomic traits that organisms display.
 How do thousands of species come to be?
 What is their evolutionary history?
-What processes contribute to the formation and diversification of species?
+How do species boundaries originate and are maintained (or not) in nature?
+What processes contribute to the diversification of species?
 How do phenotypic and genomic traits evolve?
 How is the evolution of these traits related?
 Why do organisms occur where they are found?
-To answer this kind of questions, research in the lab focuses on 3 inter-related topics: a) the discovery and description of biological diversity, b) the inference of evolutionary histories of genes, species, and clades, and c) the integration of these two topics with other types of data (e.g., natural history, spatial, ecological or climate data) in a comparative framework to test hypotheses on what factors allow and promote biological diversity.
+To answer this kind of questions, research in the lab focuses on 3 inter-related topics: a) the discovery and description of biological diversity, b) the inference of evolutionary histories of genes, species and clades, and c) the integration of these two topics with other types of data (e.g., natural history, spatial, ecological or climate data) in a comparative framework to test hypotheses on what factors allow and promote biological diversity.

 Broad research areas that we are interested include: systematic biology, plant biology, phylogenetics, quantitative taxonomy, macroevolution, bio- and phylogeography, computational biology, evolutionary comparative genomics, adaptation, speciation and tropical biology.

 Current projects in the lab deal with questions emerging from:

 Biosystematic studies on species discovery and species delimitation integrating multiple lines of evidence

 Inference of the evolutionary history of different clades using genomic-level data

 Inference of the evolutionary history of genes and phenotypes

 Development of statistical methods to infer species boundaries, mainly using phenotypic and spatial data

 Development of computational tools for phylogenomics and evolutionary comparative genomics